Steep Turns

 2. Smoothly and firmly apply aileron and rudder pressure in the direction of the desired turn.

 3. As the bank angle increases, apply back pressure on the pitch control to maintain level flight.
-Apply trim if desired.

-4. Smoothly add power to maintain airspeed.
+5. Add power as required to maintain airspeed.

 Execution